 Every Russian citizen and resident receives free public healthcare under the Russian healthcare system via Obligatory Medical Insurance (OMI).

 Foreign residents in Russia, both permanent and temporary, can access public healthcare through OMI.
-Many expat residents are also covered by voluntary healthcare insurance (VHI) which is a supplementary insurance usually offered through employers.
+Many expat residents are also covered by voluntary healthcare insurance (VHI) which is supplementary insurance usually offered through employers.

-Unemployed foreign citizens with a residence permit may be entitled to an OMI policy under certain conditions; you will need to check via a medical insurance company that is subscribed to the Russian healthcare system.
+Unemployed foreign citizens with a residence permit may eligible for an OMI policy under certain conditions; you will need to check via a medical insurance company that is subscribed to the Russian healthcare system.

 As of January 2016, the previous reciprocal healthcare agreement between the UK and Russia is no longer in effect, meaning that visitors to Russia from the UK need to take out private medical insurance.
 Other EU residents who carry a European Health Insurance Card (EHIC) should check with their home government whether they can access Russian healthcare before coming to Russia.